 Acceptable Practices

 Female and male homosexuality is considered a natural part of sexual life.
-All sexual possibilities, even those that will be later considered deviant, are listed in the book.
+All sexual possibilities, even those that would later be considered as deviant, are listed in the book.
 It was also a legacy of colonialism that homosexual practices were then considered "against nature," then banned in the Indian Penal Code (Section 377).

 Want to know more about the Kamasutra?
 Then read our Guide to the Kamasutra and discover what it contains!